 Hillingdon Circus forms the north western and north eastern corners of land at the junction of Western Avenue and Long Lane.
 The sites have good access to strategic road links via the A40 and the public transport network.
-As such, they are and is bounded by the existing A40 Western Avenue to the south.
-The sites are considered to be suitable for residentialled mixed use development.
+As such, they are considered to be suitable for residential-led mixed use development.